 - Maintain the organizational capacity to fulfill the requirements of this grant. - Hire a project director.
-This person will oversee the planning of grant activities, the staff hired through the grant, the budget, and reporting requirements.
-He/she will serve as a main communicator with ISBE. - Maintain staff who possess the qualifications, education, and/or experience to be employed under the project to carry out grant activities as listed in the NOFO/RFP.
+This person will oversee the planning of grant activities, the staff hired through the grant, the budget, and reporting requirements as determined by the fiscal agent.
+The director will serve as a main communicator with ISBE. - Maintain staff who possess the qualifications, education, and/or experience to be employed under the project to carry out grant activities as listed in the NOFO/RFP.